Islamic Art Museum Cairo Egypt information, tours, prices, booking

 In the same year, Khedive Tawfiq approved the “Committee of Arab Antiquities”.
 Its duties included running the arab museum and providing it with objects.
 As a result, the arcades of the mosque filled to overflowing.
 In 1884, a two-storey structure built in the courtyard.
 It was to house the collection of 900 objects.
 In 1887 Max Hertz, also Austro-Hungarian, replaced Julius Franz.
 He began making many changes.
 He suggested the name of the Museum back then as the gallery of Arab Antiquities.
 By 1895 the collection numbered to 1,641.
 The new building became too crowded.
 That was why he requested the Awqaf to build a larger Museum.

 In 1899 the foundations laid for the present larger building in Bab Al-Khalq area of Cairo.
-Islamic Art Museum Cairo building designed by Alfonso Manescalo.
+In fact, the Islamic Art Museum building designed by Alfonso Manescalo.
 It completed in 1902 in new Mamluk style.
-Islamic Art Museum Cairo upper story housing the National Library.
+Moreover, the museum upper story housing the National Library.
 The old museum in Al Hakim demolished in the 1970, during refurbishment of the mosque there.
 Islamic Art Museum faces Historic Cairo.
 It has two entrances.
 One on the north-eastern side and the other on the south-eastern side.
 A beautiful garden with a fountain once led to the first entrance but later removed.
 The entrance on Port Said Street features a luxurious facade.
 It is rich with decorations and recesses.
 They inspired by Islamic architecture in Egypt from various periods.

 More details about Museum of Islamic Art, Cairo: